-In this case, when using a Haida ND filter, I know from my experience that it has a cool cast (it slightly dyes the image with a blueish tone).
+In this case, when using a Haida ND filter, I know from my experience that it has a cool cast (it slightly dyes the image with a bluish tone).
 So I decide to increase the color temperature to 9000K to avoid too much blue color cast in the image.
-As you can see, the image is now very cold conveying an even more gloomy atmosphere.
+As you can see, the image is now very cold, conveying an even gloomier atmosphere.

-From the reciprocity law you have deduced that there are many combinations of aperture, shutter speed and ISO that allow you to obtain the same exposure.
-In other words, you can capture the same amount of light with different settings.
+From the reciprocity law (section 7) you have deduced that there are many combinations of aperture and shutter speed that allow you to get the same exposure.

 This brings me to the concept of exposure value (EV).

 The exposure value (EV) is simply a number representing all combinations of aperture, shutter speed that produce the same exposure (capture the same amount of light) with the same light coming from the scene.